LINES OF SUCCESSION

 The table is divided into three parts, for ease of reading.
 (Zoom in if the type is too small for you.)
 The first part covers the chief justiceship and associate justice positions 1-3; the second part, associate justice positions 4-7; the third part, associate justice positions 8-10.

-Here are statistics about the frequency with which justices have disagreed with one another in non-unanimous cases, for October Term 2005 through October Term 2016:
+The next (very long) graph gives statistics about the frequency with which justices have disagreed with one another in non-unanimous cases, for October Term 2005 through October Term 2017.
+(The use of non-unanimous cases highlights the degree of disagreement among justices, which would be blurred if all cases were included in the analysis.)

 I used the statistics which underlie the preceding graph to construct the following index of defection (D) for each justice, by term: